The Two Hemispheres: Exploring the Relationship Between Sound, Vibrations, and Energy

 The Power of Frequencies:

 Every sound wave has a specific frequency, which refers to the number of vibrations per unit of time.
 Different frequencies have varying effects on our brain and body.
 For instance, lower frequencies tend to induce a sense of calmness and relaxation, while higher frequencies can stimulate alertness and focus.
-By understanding and harnessing the power of frequencies, we can influence our brain's activity and our overall state of being.
+By understanding how frequencies behave with our own system, we can influence our brain's activity and our overall state of being.

 Brain Hemispheres and Sound: